 Table of Contents

 1. Introduction: Collaborative Spirit-Writing 2.
 Exploring Self with/for Others 3.
-Spirit-Writing: Creating from the Collective Vibe 4.
-Suggestions to further Engage this Book; Section I: Introduction to Revolution 5.
-The Revolution Will Be Televised (with apologies to Gill Scott-Heron) 6.
+Spirit-Writing: Creating from the Collective/Collaborative Vibe 4.
+Suggestions to Further Engage with This Book; Section I: Introduction to Revolution 5.
+The Revolution Will Be Televised (with Apologies to Gil Scott-Heron) 6.
 Freedom 7.
 "Common Sense" and "Oh Freedom" 8.
 The Devolution of Gil Scott-Heron 9.
 Dreamscapes and Escapedreams: An Autoethnography through the Art of Jerry Weems Section II: Introduction to Resistance 10.
 Unprecedented Times (January 6, 2021), or: The Insurrection Was Televised and New Normal (January 6, 2021) 11.
 Cultural Capita(o)l 12.
-1-1-9 13.
+119 13.
 Black Trauma; Section III: Introduction to Reimagining 14.
 Talkin’ on a 20 Dolla Bill 15.
 Lagniappe 16.
 I Am a Woman of Prayer 17.
-O’ For my Grand/mother 18.
+O’ for my Grand/Mother 18.
 O!
 Say Can You See?; Section IV: Introduction to Reparations 19.
 The Payback 20.
-Say It: Or Reparations my Ass!; Section V: Introduction to Redemption 21.
+Say It: Or Reparations My Ass!; Section V: Introduction to Redemption 21.
 Black Notes 22.
 Black, Black Notes – 2-24-2021 23.
-Tale End and Spirits Free 24.
+Tale End and Spirits-Free 24.
 3-4-2021 Early A.M.
 Dream

-Bryant Keith Alexander is professor and dean, College of Communication and Fine Arts, and Interim Dean, School of Film and Television at Loyola Marymount University, USA.
+Bryant Keith Alexander is a professor and Dean in the College of Communication and Fine Arts, and an Interim Dean in the School of Film and Television at Loyola Marymount University, USA.
 He is author or co-editor of five previous books.